ENERGY DRINKS

 Ephederine, ginseng, carnitine are added along with stimulants as inositol, creatine, and glucuronolactone to most energy drinks.
 The body makes most of these substances through metabolic processes but not in such high volumes that are used in energy drinks.

-One component, taurine, has been accused of having a sedative effect on the brain.
+taurine, has been accused of having a sedative effect on the brain.
 Scientists have found the narrow logical action of taurine is not a pick me up but a sedative Which works deep inside the brain’s regulatory area of the thalamus, interacting with neurotransmitters.
 It is involved in the sleep wake cycle pathways of the brain and plays a role in the crash people get after drinking highly caffeinated beverages.

 Because taurine is utilized by the body during exercise and in times of stress, it’s become a popular ingredient in energy drinks.
 But taurine has a stimulating effect on the central nervous system that’s very unnatural.